Point-DeepONet: Predicting Nonlinear Fields on Non-Parametric Geometries under Variable Load Conditions: Results and Discussion

 \section{Results and Discussion}

-In this section, we present a comprehensive evaluation of three neural network architectures—PointNet, DeepONet, and our proposed Point-DeepONet—for predicting the displacement and stress fields of jet engine brackets under various load conditions.
-The deep learning models were trained using an NVIDIA A100 GPU with 80GB of HBM2e memory.
+In this section, we present a comprehensive evaluation of our proposed Point-DeepONet architecture.
+The models were trained using an NVIDIA A100 GPU with 80GB of HBM2e memory.
 Our objective is to assess the efficacy of each model in capturing the complex nonlinear elastoplastic behavior inherent in these structures.
 We begin by detailing the optimization strategies and training procedures employed to ensure a fair and consistent comparison among the models.
-Subsequently, we examine the influence of different resampling sizes on the accuracy of the predicted fields, highlighting how the density of sampled points affects the models' ability to reproduce fine-grained features of the deformation and stress distributions.
+We then present detailed results from our extensive validation experiments, including an ablation study to justify our architectural choices and tests on unseen load conditions to demonstrate the model's generalization capabilities.